Purple background

 What is a Trading Chart Candle?

 A candle on a chart covers a particular time frame from a very short time, for example, a few minutes, to a longer time period or several months.
-Most investors will use the higher timeframes to analyse trends and investment levels, usually the daily time frame or longer.
+Most investors will use the higher timeframes and technical analysis to analyse trends and investment levels, usually the daily time frame or longer.
 On the other hand, day traders use the lower timeframes (usually minutes) to find their entries for trades.
-The candles on the charts are made up of 2 main things, the body and the wicks.
+The candles on the charts are made up of 2 main things, the real body and the wicks.

 The Body of the Candle